Our History

 A Way of Life

-Life in the bush has characterized most of our history and has influenced the community’s relationship with the land and with one another.
-The arrival of Europeans and the subsequent fur trade brought many changes, but the essence of our way of life (ᐱᒫᑎᓰᐧᐃᓐ) stayed the same.
-Throughout difficult events including the impact of residential schools in Canada and the dismantlement of the community due to a Hydro Quebec project, Nemaska Eenouch always persevered.
+Life in the bush has defined much of our history, shaping our relationship with the land and with one another.
+The arrival of Europeans and the fur trade brought many changes, but the essence of our way of life (ᐱᒫᑎᓰᐧᐃᓐ) stayed the same.
+Through challenging times—including the impacts of residential schools in Canada and the dismantlement of our community due to a Hydro-Québec project—we have always persevered.

 European Contact and the Fur Trade

-The Anglican Church built a church at the Old Nemaska Post in the late 1940’s.
-In the 1950’s, the Department of Indian Affairs built the Nemaska Summer Day School managed by a non-native teacher, therefore introducing the members to the first form of institutionalized education.
+In the late 1940s, the Anglican Church built a church at the Old Nemaska Post, followed by the construction of the Nemaska Summer Day School in the 1950s.
+This school, managed by a non-native teacher, introduced us to institutionalized education for the first time.

 Image About us Nemaska